Behavior Goals for an IEP: 101 Examples incl. Adaptive Behavior Goals

 Complementary Post: 15 Ways to Increase a Child’s Ability to Follow Directions

-- The student will respond appropriately to adult redirection (e.g., verbal prompt or visual cue) by following the given instruction without protest in 80% of observed opportunities, as measured by staff data collection.
+- Responding to Redirection Appropriately: By (2-month period), student will respond appropriately to adult redirection by following the instruction without protest in school settings as measured by staff data with 80% accuracy with verbal or visual cues.

 IEP Goals for Social/Emotional Problem Solving

-- During group or partner work, the student will collaborate with peers by negotiating solutions, compromising, or asking clarifying questions, in 4 out of 5 opportunities over a 4-week period, as measured by teacher observation.
+- Collaborating With Peers During Group or Partner Work: By (2-month period), student will collaborate with peers by negotiating solutions, compromising, or asking clarifying questions during group or partner work as measured by teacher observation with 4 out of 5 accuracy over a 4-week period with structured group expectations.

-- In counseling or structured social skills sessions, the student will accurately identify the size of a problem (small, medium, large) and match it to a proportional emotional and behavioral response with 80% accuracy across 5 consecutive trials.
+- Matching Problem Size to Proportional Responses: By (2-month period), student will identify the size of a problem and match it to a proportional emotional and behavioral response during counseling or social skills sessions as measured by staff data with 80% accuracy across 5 trials with visual supports.

-- The student will participate in role-plays or real-life scenarios to practice social problem-solving and demonstrate appropriate responses in 4 out of 5 sessions, as measured by staff observation and skill tracking.
+- Role-Play and Real-Life Social Problem-Solving: By (2-month period), student will participate in role-plays or real-life scenarios to practice social problem-solving and demonstrate appropriate responses as measured by staff observation and skill tracking with 4 out of 5 accuracy with structured session supports.

 Printable List of Behavior Goals